brent-stone/avengercon_2024/docs/developers/os.md

 Be sure to mark scripts as executable with `chmod +x <script_path>`

-- `customize_deploy_config.sh` prepared a `.env` deployment configuration with a custom Top Level Domain (TLD) and reverse proxy port target.
-Use the `-h` argument for directions.
-- `full_reset.sh` removes all containers, `.env` configs, TLS key pairs, and volumes then recreates all of them using `initialize_env.sh`.
-- `initialize_env.sh` attempts to create a new `.env` deployment config and TLS key pair.
 - `run_dev.sh` runs a Docker Compose deployment in a Development configuration.
-  - A database administration tool is available at [`https://db.localhost`](https://db.localhost)
-  - A redis administration tool is available at [`https://flower.localhost`](https://flower.localhost)
-- `run_prod.sh` runs a Docker Compose deployment in a Production configuration.
-- `setup_stack_yml.sh` prepares a Docker Swarm deployment specification.
-- `soft_reset.sh` removes containers and resets `.env` configs and TLS key pairs.
-Volumes and stateful authentication credentials such as the API's PostgreSQL client password are retained.
+- `soft_reset.sh` removes containers and resets `.env` configs.
+Volumes and stateful authentication credentials such as passwords are retained.
-- `openssl.cnf` is a configuration for generating the self-signed keypairs using openssl.
-  - The DNS records at the bottom should match the `DOMAIN` setting in the `.env` configuration.
-  - Let's Encrypt should be used when associating the servers with a legitimate domain.

-## Windows
-!!! warning
-    Update your git settings so all files are not auto-converted to Windows style line endings: `git config --global core.autocrlf false`
+- `full_reset.sh` removes containers and resets `.env` configs.
+Volumes are deleted.
+- `initialize_env.sh` attempts to create a new `.env` deployment config.
+- `export_poetry_to_req_txt.[sh|bat]` use poetry to export the various Python environment dependencies to `requirements.txt` format compatible with `pip`.
+- `update_tooling.[sh|bat]` attempts to run self-update features of the recommended dev tooling.
+- `setup_linux_kvm_amd.sh` helps set up a Docker user and virtualization on Linux
+- `force_poetry_shell.sh` helps activate a poetry virtual environment in the current terminal when `poetry shell` isn't working.